 f (x) = ⟨w, x⟩ + b with w ∈ T, b ∈ R (3)

-where , denotes the dot product in T , w and b are the weight vector and bias value which are estimated by minimizing the empirical risk, that is, the distance between the predicted crack width and the target crack width after self-healing.
+where , was denoted as the dot product in T , w and b were the weight vector and bias value, respectively, and they which were estimated by minimizing the empirical risk, that was, the distance between the predicted crack width and the target crack width after self-healing.

-SVR adopts an ϵ-insensitive loss function penalizing predictions that has a distance between the predicted crack width and the target crack width after self-healing greater than ϵ.
+SVR adopts an ϵ-insensitive loss function penalizing predictions that has a distance between the predicted crack width and the target crack width when the self-healing is greater than ϵ.
 Therefore, the problem of finding w and b to reduce the empirical risk with respect to an ϵ-insensitive loss function is equivalent to the convex optimization problem that minimizes the margin (w) with the full prediction error within the range of ϵ.
 Then this problem can be expressed as: